feedyard/circleci-infra-agent/README.md

 awspec (1.0.0)

 **build/deploy**
 docker (17.10)
-docker-compose (1.17)
+docker-compose (1.18)
 packer (1.1.2)
 terraform (0.11.1)
 boto3 (1.4.7)
 aws-cli (1.14)
+ansible (2.4.1)
 kops (1.8.0)
 kubectl (1.8.4)
 consul (1.0.1)

 ###### note
 Dockerfile currently pulls packages from public sources.
-Depending on your security profile this may not be appropriate - consider deploying local mirrors for managing package validation and security.
+Depending on your security profile this may not be appropriate.
+Consider deploying local mirrors for managing package validation and security.